rmolinari/thesis_1999/1999_thesis.typ

 there is no coordination between $E$ at the $s_("even")$ stages,#footnote[Of course, $s_("even")$ should in no way be confused with #[_s_]even or even _seven_.] and we cannot be sure that $E$ changes on the same element each time.
-Thus, instead of the number of changes in $restr(E, phi_(s_1)(x))$ that we must wait for being bound in advance by~$n$, we must allow $E$ (potentially) to change $n$ times on each element less than $phi_(s_1)(x)$.
+Thus, instead of the number of changes in $restr(E, phi_(s_1)(x))$ that we must wait for being bounded in advance by~$n$, we must allow $E$ (potentially) to change $n$ times on each element less than $phi_(s_1)(x)$.
 Thus, instead of needing to change our constructed set $n+1$ times, we may need to change it
 $m(x) = m(x, s_1) = (1 + n dot phi_(s_1)(x))$ times for the witness~$x$.
 This bound is clearly not known before the cycle starts: we have to wait until stage~$s_1$ to find it.

 This, of course, is where the problems start.
-Before we knew that all the witnesses chosen by a given strategy would be content with just $n+1$ changes and could therefore do with an $omega^(floor(n\/2))$ cycle structure.
+Before, we knew that all the witnesses chosen by a given strategy would be content with just $n+1$ changes and could therefore do with an $omega^(floor(n\/2))$ cycle structure.
-Now, as we chose larger and larger witnesses for the various cycles, the potential number of times that we must seek permission may grow without bound.
+Now, as we choose larger and larger witnesses for the various cycles, the potential number of times that we must seek permission may grow without bound.
 This fact by itself does not make the construction impossible: we can use $omega^(< omega)$ (ordered lexicographically) to organize our cycles, and we can speak of slices of all finite dimensions.
 Define the _slice dimension_ of a #cycle($chi$) as the dimension of the smallest